ucsb-cs32/s21/_lab/lab05.md

 ```
 3) Implement the accept method for hospitalData and demogData.
 It should just call visit on the visitor for the given type.
 4) Define a visitorReport class that implements the visit method for each of the two types.
 For this week's lab, the visit method just prints a subset of each type's data (match example data)
 5) Modify dataAQ.h to add a method to print a report of the data for any state that meets a given criteria.
-Start with the state data for any state with a percentage of the population below the poverty line above a threshold:
+You must implement this by creating a visitor reporter and calling accept with this visitor on a collection of demogData and hospitalData that meets the given criteria.
+(You may create the selection first then call accept on all values in the collection.
+The first report to create is for state data for any state with a percentage of the population below the poverty line above a threshold (stay tuned for additional reports):
 ```
 void dataAQ::stateReport(double thresh);
 ```